Split Lemma and First Isomorphism Theorem for groupoids: On a classical notion of semidirect product

 \section{On a classical notion of semidirect product}

 The term `semidirect product' applied to groupoids is no novelty in the mathematical literature.
-The product `group by coarse groupoid' in Proposition \ref{prop:product_groupd_coarse_groupoid} is an example.
-Some notions of product for groupoids are mentioned in the entire oeuvre of R.\@ Brown (see e.g.\@ \cite{BrownBookGroupoids}), more recently semidirect products have been discussed in Ibort and Marmo \cite{IbortMarmoGroupoids}, and in many others places.
+The product `group by coarse groupoid' in \cref{prop:product_groupd_coarse_groupoid} is an example.
+Some notions of product for groupoids are mentioned in the entire oeuvre of R.\@ Brown (see e.g.\@ \cite{BrownBookGroupoids}), more recently semidirect products have been discussed in Ibort and Marmo \cite{IbortMarmoGroupoids}, Metere and Montoli \cite{MetereMontoliSemidirectIntGpd}, and in many others places.
 Moreover, Zappa--Szép products are introduced in \cite{AguiarAndruskiewitsch}, and extensively discussed e.g.\@ in \cite{duwenig2024zappa}; and a notion of \textit{semidirect product of categories}, seemingly unrelated to our research, is defined in Steinberg \cite{SteinbergSemidirectCategories}.

 Semidirect products of groupoids in the sense of Brown do not provide a good Split Lemma in general.
-This issue constitutes the premise to our investigation, and the rationale for introducing \textit{crossed products} in \S\ref{subsec:crossed_Gpd}.
+This issue constitutes the premise to our investigation, and the rationale for introducing \textit{crossed products} in \cref{subsec:crossed_Gpd}.

-In this section, however, we make sense of these classical semidirect products, by showing how they naturally provide \textit{$(\triangleright,\triangleleft)$-groupoids} (see \S\ref{subsec:twisted_gpd}).
-In the language of $(\triangleright,\triangleleft)$ groupoids, \S\ref{subsec:twisted_gpd} will present a form of the Split Lemma using semidirect products.
+In this section, however, we make sense of these classical semidirect products, proving a Split-like Lemma that is not the categorial Split Lemma in the sense of Bourn and Janelidze \cite{BournJanelidzeProtomodularityDescSemProd}, but it is perhaps just as useful in the applications.